CodingDinosaur/CultureIssueDemonstration/README.md

 # Demonstration of Issues with ICU Aliased Cultures in .NET Core on Linux

-This repo is a sample for dotnet/coreclr issue here: (TBD)
+This repo is a sample for dotnet/coreclr issue here: (https://github.com/dotnet/coreclr/issues/20388)

 - [Issue Description](#issue-description)
 - [Issue Cause Summarized](#issue-cause-summarized)